Edward John Rollo (1944-1997)

 About Tedís family and his early life

-Edward John Rollo was born on 9 July 1944.† He was the first of the two children born to Edward Clements Rollo (1920-1977) and his wife Gwenthleon Rollo who died in 1972.† Tedís younger sibling was his sister Lorraine.† Unfortunately few records were discovered of Gwen Rollo (Tedís mother) who was born in 1922, or of her early life or marriage.
+Edward John Rollo was born in Victoria on 9 July 1944.† He was the first of the two children born to Edward Clements Rollo (1920-1977) and his wife Gwenthleon Rollo nťe Davis (1922Ė1972).† Tedís parents married in Victoria in 1943.† Tedís younger sibling was his sister Lorraine.

 In the early 1940s, the township of Allansford had a population of about 600 people.† Allansford is located about 9 kilometres east of the centre of Warrnambool on what is now the Princes Highway.† Allansfordís western boundary is the Hopkins River.

 During World War II, Tedís father Edward Clements Rollo served with the Royal Australian Air Force.† He enlisted in Melbourne on 11 December 1940 at age 20 years and was assigned the Service Number 19950.† Unfortunately no records could be found as to where or with which RAAF units Tedís father served.† Edward Clements Rollo was discharged from the RAAF on 19 November 1944.† At that time he held the rank of Leading Aircraftman and was posted to the No 1 Personnel Depot; which was then located at RAAF Station Ransford (which was then at the Melbourne Cricket Ground in Jolimont but in 1945 moved to the Exhibition Building in Carlton).